-1. Increased Sunlight
+1. Increased sunlight

 To ensure your orchid is getting the right amount of light, place it in the center of a well-lit room.
-You can also place your orchid behind a sheer curtain in a north or east-facing window.
+You can also place your orchid behind a sheer curtain in a north- or east-facing window.

-2. The Return of Bugs and Other Pests
+2. The return of bugs and pests

 As a rule, you should check your orchid often in the spring for these pests.
 These natural remedies make it easy to keep these pests at bay.
 Keep in mind also that not all insects are orchid foes.
 Green lacewing larvae, for example, feast on many soft-bodied insects and mites like mealy bugs and spider mites.

-3. Mesophyll Cell Collapse
+3. Mesophyll cell collapse

 The temperatures during the early spring season can be volatile, swinging wildly between the cold and mild temperatures.
-This is also the time of year when people turn their heat down, and colder nighttime temperatures invite Mesophyll Cell Collapse.
+This is also the time of year when people turn their heat down, and colder nighttime temperatures invite mesophyll cell collapse.

-4. Forgetting Your Fertilizer
+4. Forgetting fertilizer

 When your orchid is resting, it requires the same TLC you would give it when it’s in full bloom.
-During the resting phase, your plant is replenishing the energy and nutrients that it lost during blooming.
-If your orchid is resting, it’s crucial to remember the fertilizer.
+During the dormant phase, your plant is replenishing the energy and nutrients that it lost during blooming.
+If your orchid is resting, it’s crucial to remember fertilizer.
 Feed your orchid every other week with a balanced fertilizer (10-10-10 or 20-20-20) at half strength.
 Do not add ice to your pot on the weeks that you fertilize.

 The new spring season ushers in its many benefits for your orchid, but it also comes with its own set of threats.
 Pay close attention to the four threats mentioned above to help keep your plant thriving throughout the season and beyond.